Students can earn Honors credit Letters & Science courses in four ways:

 - Encourage students to bring you their suggestions for a project that they would like to do (possibly in small groups, if sufficient Honors enrollment).

-Read more about Green Sheets here, including specific examples of student projects in links at the bottom of the Green Sheet page.
+Read more about Green Sheets here, including specific examples of student projects.

 Here are some general types of Green Sheet projects: